 There has previously been created a Reserve Fund to be used to finally retire or to pay when due debt service on designated Parity Bonds and any Additional Bonds to the extent the amounts in the Interest and Sinking Fund are insufficient.
-The Resolution provides that so long as the market value of the money and investments in the Reserve Fund, or any account therein, are not less than a "Required Amount" equal to the average annual principal and interest requirements of the Parity Bonds and Additional Bonds, no deposit to the Reserve Fund is required.
-Prior to the issuance of the Bonds, the amounts on deposit in the Reserve Fund exceed the Required Amount.
-At closing of the issuance of the Bonds, the Authority will transfer amounts in excess of the Required Amount to the Construction and Acquisition Fund to pay a portion of the costs of the project.
-Following such transfer, amounts on deposit in the Reserve Fund will equal the Required Amount (see "SELECTED PROVISIONS OF THE RESOLUTION" for additional details on the Reserve Fund).
+The Resolution provides that so long as the market value of the money and investments in the Reserve Fund, or any account therein, are not less than a "Required Amount" equal to the average annual principal and interest requirements of the Parity Bonds and Additional Bonds secured by a Reserve Fund, no deposit to the Reserve Fund is required.
+Upon the issuance of the Bonds, the Authority will deposit Bond proceeds in an amount required to fully fund the Reserve Fund to the Required Amount (see "SELECTED PROVISIONS OF THE RESOLUTION" for additional details on the Reserve Fund).